Network resilience: Introduction

-Extracting the resilience function of the complex systems requires the accurate wiring diagram of the system and a description of the nonlinear dynamics that governs the interactions between the components.
-The emergence of network science provides powerful tools to characterize the structure of large-scale complex networks \cite{barabasi1999emergence, albert2000error, albert2002statistical, strogatz2001exploring}, such as the Internet \cite{cohen2010complex}, power grids \cite{crucitti2004model, zhou2019bayesian}, genome-scale gene regulatory networks \cite{teichmann2004gene} and metabolic networks \cite{liu2014detection}.
-The nontrivial topology of real-world networks have been uncovered and characterized in the past two decades \cite{liu2016control}.
-In addition, the accumulations of massive data and rapid development of computational methods make it possible to identify and predict the exact forms of dynamic models directly from empirical data \cite{wang2016data, wang2011predicting, yang2012forecasting, barzel2015constructing}.
-These two prerequisites make it possible for us to develop analytic tools for the resilience of large-scale complex networks.

-Recently, Gao et al. \cite{gao2016universal} developed a set of analytical tools for identifying the natural control and state parameters of a large-scale complex system, helping derive effective one-dimensional dynamic \cite{tu2017collapse} that accurately predicts the critical point (tipping point) where the system loses its ability to recover.
-The proposed analytical framework allows us to systematically separate the roles of the system's dynamics and topology.
-Although the critical point depends only on the system's intrinsic dynamics, three topological characteristics: density, heterogeneity, and symmetry can enhance or diminish a system's resilience.
-The dimension-deduction method \cite{gao2016universal} has been applied to a class of bipartite mutualistic networked systems in ecology, arriving at a two-dimensional system that captures the essential mutualistic interactions in the original large-scale system \cite{jiang2018predicting}.
+Recently, Gao et al. \cite{gao2016universal} developed a set of analytical tools for identifying the natural control and state parameters of a large-scale complex system, helping derive effective one-dimensional dynamics \cite{tu2017collapse} that accurately predict the critical point (tipping point) at which the system loses its ability to recover.
+The proposed analytical framework allows us to systematically separate the roles of the system dynamics and topology.
+Although the critical point depends only on the system's intrinsic dynamics, three topological characteristics---density, heterogeneity, and symmetry---can enhance or diminish a system's resilience.
+The dimension-reduction method \cite{gao2016universal} has been applied to a class of bipartite mutualistic networked systems in ecology, arriving at a two-dimensional system that captures the essential mutualistic interactions in the original large-scale system \cite{jiang2018predicting}.
+Using the dominant eigenvalues and eigenvectors of the network adjacency matrix, Laurence et al. reduced its dimensions and increased its accuracy \cite{laurence2019spectral}.
+This method is able to predict the multiple activation of modular networks as well as the critical points of random networks with arbitrary degree distributions.